BlacketWare/Docs/api/user.md

         modified  : int - A JS timestamp of when the account was last "online."
 Bypassable. mute      : Object<> - Similar to ban, information on the user's mute.
-Sends a blank object if they aren't muted. role      : string - The user's role. tokens   : int - The amount of tokens a user has. username : string - The user's username.
-        verified: bool - If the user's form has been accepted (or if they can play.)
+Sends a blank object if they aren't muted. role      : string - The user's role. tokens    : int - The amount of tokens a user has. username  : string - The user's username. verified  : bool - If the user's form has been accepted (or if they can play.)
 ```

 #### Structure of /worker/user/you or /worker/user/